Shef-AIRE/aire-hugo-research-group/content/authors/haolin-wang/_index.md

 Haolin is an AI Research Engineer (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).

-Haolin completed her Master's in Data Analytics at the Department of Computer Science, University of Sheffield in 2022.
-Prior to that, she obtained her Bachelor's degree in Mathematics from the University of Oxford in 2021.
-See [her LinkedIn page](https://www.linkedin.com/in/haolin-wang-26aa6b179/) for more information.
+Haolin received her Master's degree in Data Analytics from the University of Sheffield in 2022.
+Prior to that, she received her Bachelor's degree in Mathematics from the University of Oxford in 2021.
+See her [LinkedIn](https://www.linkedin.com/in/haolin-wang-26aa6b179/) page for more information.